Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)
 ## Results and Discussion
+### Accuracy
-Accuracy: 94% per query when excluding freeways and sections shorter than 10 metres.
+94% per query when excluding freeways and sections shorter than 10 metres.
 85% otherwise.
 Accuracy is measured as having all matches of the query road being correct.
 Note that accuracy is highly dynamic as overlap information and other paramters can be used as an adjustable threshold to improve results.

+### Runtime
-Time: 12 minutes to double match dataframes of sizes 160,000 and 300,000.
+12 minutes to run all functions on dataframes of sizes 160,000 and 300,000.

 ### Improvements
+#### Data Organization
-Data Organization: Instead of creating my own datastructure to allow for fast coordinate based search queries, I would explore libraries that organizes data according to 2 dimensions for me.
+Instead of creating my own datastructure to allow for fast coordinate based search queries, I would explore libraries that organizes data according to 2 dimensions for me.
 This will make my code simpler and more reproducible.

+#### Matching Algorithm
+I would explore utilising some information (ex. overlap distance, road names, road direction) as a second threshold to improve accuracy.
+After application on the 5% of failed cases, I expect accuracy to be very high.

 ### Skills Learned
 GeoPandas, GIS, shapefiles, shapely visualizations, matrix/array operation time dependancies